About the Code

 How do I get the word out to my industry contacts that my company has adopted the Code?

 PPAI has developed a Code of Conduct logo that you will be able to post on your website.
 This logo will link to a copy of the Code itself.
 Additionally, PPAI will add your company to its list of early adopters.
-Finally, PPAI is working with industry partners to make the adoption of the Code of Conduct a searchable field on industry search engines.
-Look for more information on this soon.

 Is there a cost associated with signing or using the Code?